-- ½ cup parmesan cheese plus more for serving
+- ½ cup parmesan cheese, plus more for serving (see notes for vegan)

 - Melt 3 tbsp butter over medium-low heat in large sauce pan.
 Add sliced onions, mushrooms, pinch of salt and sugar.
 Cook, stirring occasionally, for 30 minutes, or until onions and mushrooms are golden brown and caramelized.
 (Once the onions and mushrooms are golden, I turn the heat to medium-high for 3-4 minutes to get them deeply browned and almost crispy)